thivyanth/thivyanth/README.md

 ## Let's Connect
 I'm open to academic collaborations and industry partnerships that leverage AI to solve real-world problems.
 If you're interested in working together, please reach out through my website where you can also find more information about my past work and future endeavors.

-Thank you for visiting my GitHub profile!
+Thank you for visiting my profile!